Radiotherapy for cervical cancer

 - externally, from a machine outside the body

-- internally, from radioactive material that is put into the treatment area – doctors call this brachytherapy.
+- internally, from radioactive material that is temporarily put into the part of the body being treated – doctors call this brachytherapy.

 You may have both external and internal radiotherapy.
 The doctor who plans your treatment will discuss this with you.

 Radiotherapy for cervical cancer is often given with chemotherapy.
-Doctors call this chemoradiation.
+This is called chemoradiation.
 The chemotherapy drugs make the cancer cells more sensitive to radiotherapy.
-The combination of treatments can be more effective than having radiotherapy alone.
+The combination of treatments can be more effective than having radiotherapy on its own.